SmartThingsCommunity/SmartThingsPublic/devicetypes/smartthings/smartsense-multi-sensor.src/README.md

 ## Device Health

-A Category C2 multi sensor with maxReportTime of 5 mins.
+Multi sensor with maxReportTime of 5 mins.
 Check-in interval is double the value of maxReportTime.
 This gives the device twice the amount of time to respond before it is marked as offline.
 Check-in interval = 12 mins